THE LAY AWAKES is a singer-songwriter duo based in Brooklyn, NY, with roots in the Canadian prairies and small town Ontario.

 Anna Paddock and Patrick Anderson formed The Lay Awakes in 2014, and released a self-titled EP in 2015.
 The album was produced by friend and Brooklyn-based producer Jeremy McDonald (Kevin Garrett's Mellow Drama, The Welcome Wagon's A Work Of Love In Progress and Light Up The Stairs).

 The duo recently finished a new album, Home Away From Home.
-The 10-song LP was produced again by McDonald, and is set for release on May 4th, 2018.
+The 10-song LP was produced again by McDonald, and was released on May 4th, 2018.

 In early August of 2009, during the heart of the wedding season, Patrick pulled his blue truck into the driveway of a lakeside cabin in Saskatchewan.
 It had been a long trip from Vancouver, but whatever a best man must do, he does.
 Patrick’s best friend Ryan, the groom, had also asked him to sing and play guitar during the ceremony, and to pull a band together for the reception.
 It was to be a fun but dutiful, head-table kind of weekend.